Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation

-Assumption \ref{Ass:1} requires that the entries in the probability matrix $B_x$ and $B_y$ are bounded away from 0 and 1, which was also considered in \cite{Lei:2016} and \cite{Hu:2021}.
-At the same time, Assumption \ref{Ass:1} requires that $B_x$ and $B_y$ is identifiable.
-Such an Assumption was considered in \cite{Wang:2017} as well.
-Assumption \ref{Ass:2} requires the size of the smallest community, but also gives an upper bound for the number of nodes in the largest community.
-The lower bound requires that the number of nodes in the smallest community for $\cX$ ($\cY$) is at least proportional to $n/K$.
-This is a reasonable and mild condition; for example, it is satisfied almost surely if the membership label $g$ is generated from a multinomial distribution with $n$ trials and probability $\bm{\pi} = (\pi_1, \cdots, \pi_K)$ such that $\min_{u}\pi_u\geq C_1/K_x$.
+Assumption 1 requires that the entries of the probability matrices $B_x$ and $B_y$ are uniformly bounded away from 0 and 1.
+This assumption is similar to the corresponding condition in Lei (2016) and Hu et al. (2021).
+Meantime, Assumption 1 also requires that $B_x$ and $B_y$ are identifiable, which is a basic condition (Wang \& Bickel, 2017).
+Assumption 2 not only requires a lower bound for the number of nodes in the smallest community, but also gives an upper bound for the number of nodes in the largest community.
+The lower bound requires that the number of nodes in the smallest community for $\cX$ ($\cY$) is at least proportional to $n/K_x$ ($n/K_y$).
+This is a mild assumption and easy to be achieved.
+For example, this lower bound can be achieved when the community label $g_x$ is generated from a multinomial distribution with $n$ trials and parameter $\bm{\pi} = (\pi_1, \cdots, \pi_K)$ such that $\min_{u}\pi_u\geq C_1/K_x$.
 For the assumption about the upper bound, Zhang \& Zhou (2016) and Gao et al. (2017) also considered a similar condition, which is used to control the maximum within-group deviation between the $B_x$ ($B_y$) and its estimator $\widehat{B}_x$ ($\widehat{B}_y$).

-We now state the asymptotic properties of $L_n(g_x, g_y)$ and delay the proof to the Appendix.
+We now give the asymptotic property of the test statistic $L_n(g_x, g_y)$ and delay the proof to the Appendix.